ciotto/django-static-sites/README.md

 <script type="text/javascript" src="{{ js_path }}"></script>
 ```

-You can see this and more samples in `staticsites/tests/samples` folder; you can launch the deploy server by
+You can see this and more samples in `staticsites/tests/samples` folder; you can launch the deploy server for this
-`manage.py runserver --settings staticsites.tests.samples.SAMPLE_NAME.settings` command.
+samples by `manage.py runserver --settings staticsites.tests.samples.SAMPLE_NAME.settings` command.

+######Other samples

 1. [Hello world](https://github.com/ciotto/django-static-sites/tree/master/staticsites/tests/samples/01_hello_world)
 2. [Hello world (with static)](https://github.com/ciotto/django-static-sites/tree/master/staticsites/tests/samples/02_hello_world)